gsoules/MkDocs/digital-archive/docs/archivist/scanning.md

     -   Move the mouse over the preview area.
 The cursor will change to a large plus (+).
     -   Click the mouse at the upper-left corner of the item to be scanned and drag to the lower-right corner.
     -   When you release the mouse, a dashed rectangle will delimit the area to be scanned.
-    -   Adjust the scan area if necessary by moving the cursor over the ants until it changes to a double-headed arrow, then click-drag to adjust.
+    -   Adjust the scan area if necessary by moving the cursor over the rectangle until the cursor changes to a double-headed arrow, then click-drag to adjust.
 -   On the main EPSON Scan dialog, click the **_Scan_** button.
--   The scanner will operate and when done, it will create a file.
+-   The scanner will operate, and when finished, it will create a file.

 When scanning several items that all the same size, you only need to perform the preview step for the first item.
-After that, you can put the next item on the scanner table and the just click the **_Scan_** button.
+After that, you can put the next item in the same place on the scanner table and the just click the **_Scan_** button.

 ## Scanning multiple items at the same time
 You can save a lot of time when scanning small items, such as snapshot-sized photos, by placing multiple items on the